unrealwork/atsd-use-cases/USMortality/README.md

 ![Figure 42](Images/Figure42.png)

 Maneuvering through the entity and searching for our desired data for different cities, states, regions, age groups, and deaths types can be time consuming.
 Now, let us look some simple SQL queries which will do the work for us.
-You can read more about [data schema and models](http://axibase.com/products/axibase-time-series-database/data-model/) on our website.

 ### Basic SQL Queries
 ---------------------

 Here are some basic SQL queries with brief descriptions included.
 Look these over to get yourself acclimated to the general format of SQL queries.
 In the example following this section, we will in detail walk through executing a query from start to finish.
-You can read more about SQL syntax [here](https://github.com/axibase/atsd-docs/blob/master/api/sql/README.md#syntax).
+You can read more about our SQL syntax [here](https://github.com/axibase/atsd-docs/blob/master/api/sql/README.md#syntax).

 ```sql
 SELECT *